-In its second year, however, the school will invest in a school counselor.
+In following years, however, the school will invest in a school counselor.
 The counselor will then be charged with matters of discipline addresses.
 The counselor will, in turn, be supervised by the Principal.

 (4) How will you ensure that discipline practices don't disproportionately penalize more vulnerable student populations?